 Incentive Amount:

-There are many benefits to home solar energy.
-You can qualify for tax benefits, raise your property values, and reduce emissions.
-With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.
+There are many advantages of home solar energy.
+You can reduce emissions, save money, and qualify for tax benefits.
+With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.

-It depends on your home's location and the kind of panels you plan to use.
+It depends on your location and what type of panels you're installing.
 Acton can experience long, hard winters, so we recommend installing your system in the spring months to maximize your generation for the year.